 She returned to school and got her undergraduate degree at Kutztown University, Pennsylvania.
 After graduation, she volunteered with multiple marine mammal and wildlife organizations and found her love of manatees through an extended internship at Florida Fish and Wildlife (FWC).
 After the internship, she completed her Master’s at Nova Southeastern University where she first became involved in studying underwater sound (acoustics).

 In addition to manatees, Beth has studied the vocalizations of dolphins, whales and even attempted alligators!!
-She has been researching the vocalizations of manatees in their aquatic environments for the past seven years and is currently a PhD candidate at Florida Atlantic University.
+She has been researching the vocalizations of manatees in their aquatic environments for the past twelve years.
 She is also an adjunct instructor in Oceanography at Broward College.

 To contribute to and speak with Beth about her work, click on the donate button below!